Emily McRobbie EdD

 - EdD in Curriculum & Instruction from Northern Arizona University

 - MA in Science Education from University of Texas at Austin

 - BS in Elementary Education & Natural Sciences from State University of New York at Geneseo

-Emily McRobbie is Assistant Professor of Adult and Higher Education and Co-Department Chair for EDL and ADHE at the University of Southern Maine.
+Emily McRobbie is a part-time instructor at the University of Southern Maine.
 She teaches HRD 540 Mindfulness in Adult Learning, HRD 600 History and Philosophy of Adult Education, HRD 630 Facilitating Adult Learning, HRD 633 Leadership in Adult and Higher Education, and the support seminar for HRD 685 CAS Completion Project, HRD 687 Internship, HRD 698 Directed Study, and HRD 699 Independent Study.
-Emily also serves on the SEHD Curriculum Committee and Leadership Team.

 Emily’s research explores the role of mindfulness practice on personal and professional growth.
 She launched the Maine Mindfulness Network for educators interested in mindfulness practice and supporting mindfulness in educational settings.

 Emily began working with adult learners at a distance in 2004 and has extensive experience in online course design and teaching.
 She consults and presents on topics related to effective virtual and online learning in addition to mindfulness, engaged learning, and diversity and inclusion topics.